bsmg/beat-saber-community-wiki/faq.md

 Here is a guide to setup the multiplayer plugin: https://bs.assistant.moe/Multiplayer/

 ## My game updated and now none of my mods are working!
-Each time the game updates it is possible that mods will stop working and need to be updated.
+Each time the game updates it is possible *(and very likely)* that mods will stop working and need to be updated.
-The devs realize this, so when the game updates and you run it for the first time, everything in the Plugins folder is moved into the `Incompatible Plugins` folder. **Leave those plugins in there!**
+The devs realized this, so when the game updates and you run it for the first time, everything in the `Plugins` folder is moved into the `Incompatible Plugins` folder. **Leave those plugins in there!**

 To get mods back, simply **run the mod manager again.**
 The mod manager only includes mods that have been proven to be compatible with the latest version of the game!